davideas/FlexibleAdapter/README.md

 # Imported libraries

 [LollipopContactsRecyclerViewFastScroller](https://github.com/AndroidDeveloperLB/LollipopContactsRecyclerViewFastScroller)<br/>
-Improved and adapted to work in conjunction with `FlexibleAnimatorAdapter`.
+Improved and adapted to work in conjunction with `AnimatorAdapter`.

 # Apps that use this Adapter
 It will be a pleasure to add your App here.